Tuesday Apr 27th, 2021, 0600-1900

 Since we didn’t have much of a choice to hitch a part or all of the highway walk to the next area where we could camp…either some state land on the side of the road or under a carport at a gas station… we just decided to hitch it all.
 In fact, why stop at the camp spots along the road when we could go just a little further to a deli, then walk to where the route rejoined singletrack trail, camping in real forest away from the road.
 So that’s just what we did.
 It took us 2 easy rides, both from young guys with slightly beat up wagons.
 I’m pretty sure the second car was older than the driver, possibly older than me.
 And yet such mechanical beasts are amazing at how they can transport a person so far in such a short amount of time.
 A 20 mile roadwalk that would have taken us the better part of a day was done in less than an hour.
 Did we miss out on much by not connecting our footsteps here?
 Maybe but I seriously doubt it.
 For starters, a few rain showers blew through and the wind was howling on the road.
 We also missed a long stretch of road construction that would have really sucked.
 They were repaving, so smelling the fresh hot tar, not to mention the traffic and chaos from one side of the road being closed for miles…NO THANK YOU.

 Truth be told, I needed few excuses to skip this road walk.
-Ever since our detour to Magdalena and getting sick in Socorro, the hike had felt pretty disjointed.
-Really, we didn’t make it a point to connect our footsteps from the very beginning near Mammoth.
+Ever since our detour to Magdalena and getting sick in Socorro, the hike had felt pretty disjointed anyway.
+We hadn’t made it a priority to connect our footsteps from the very beginning near Mammoth, AZ.
 It’s something we agreed we were ok with beforehand.
 But I do feel that we maintained the spirit of the hike in going through all the difficult mountain ranges.
 We stuck to the red line in all of them, save for parts of the Pinaleños, due to snow and fire.
 We should have taken the alternate around the Mogollon Rim but persevered through even that horrible mess.
 So yeah, I feel I earned the credentials of this hike despite some very minor yellow-blazing.
-I may even find that our several alternates added up to a longer total distance than what’s advertised once I go back to do a final count.
+I may even find that our several alternates added up to a longer total distance than the official route once I go back to do a final mileage count.

 We ended up at a little deli and convenience store called the Morning Star.
 We got a few snacks and subs for dinner, then walked another mile or so down the road to where the route rejoined some bike trails in the trees.
 It had been a pretty pleasant day given our magical transportation through time and space, so ending on these nice trails just further solidified the happy feeling.
 We were almost done, with seemingly pretty easy trail ahead.
 We walked until it got late, going further than we’d planned.
 Despite all our jockeying about, we still walked a full-mileage day.
 In reading the map again, I realized that we had only about 20 some miles left since we planned to take the tram down from Sandia Peak (eliminating the last 9 miles).
 The weather was forecasted to be crap the next day and we had arranged a ride back to Phoenix for the day after, so our fast-forward meant that we had some time to kill tomorrow.
 Oh well.